 IT Continuity During a Pandemic

-Across the globe, we are experiencing an unprecedented disruption to our standard ways of working.
+Across the globe, we are experiencing an unprecedented supply chain disruption to our standard ways of working.
 To combat the impact of COVID-19, businesses have transformed their workforces into remote offices virtually overnight.

 As IT leaders, our #1 job is to ensure business continuity